Can I Stop Creditors From Harassing Me?

 Does Bankruptcy Stop Garnishments?

 When any type of bankruptcy is filed, the federal bankruptcy court immediately issues an “Automatic Stay” which requires all creditors to stop all collection activity.
 This includes the requirement that all garnishments be cancelled.
 If the creditor fails to stop an action once the bankruptcy has been started, they can be held in contempt for violating the court’s order and will be liable for damages they have caused you, including paying your attorney’s fees.
-If you are being garnished, you should consult us immediately to find out about your options and have us assist you in stopping the garnishment.
+If you are being garnished, you should consult us immediately, check this directory to find out about your options and have us assist you in stopping the garnishment.